cchesser/java-perf-workshop/part_5/README.md

 2015-09-30T12:23:44.430+0600: 195.704: [Full GC (System.gc()) [PSYoungGen: 3562K->0K(76288K)] [ParOldGen: 10469K->9174K(114176K)] 14032K->9174K(190464K), [Metaspace: 25137K->25137K(1071104K)], 0.0724521 secs] [Times: user=0.38 sys=0.01, real=0.07 secs]
 ```

+It is generally recommended to use the `-XX:+DisableExplicitGC` JVM option to disable forceful GC events.
+This will allow
+the JVM to still have garbage collections, but it disables them from being triggered explicitly.
+The description of this option:

+> By default calls to System.gc() are enabled (-XX:-DisableExplicitGC).
+Use -XX:+DisableExplicitGC to disable calls to System.gc().
+Note that the JVM still performs garbage collection when necessary.

 ### Enabling GC logging

 With our service, let's go ahead and start it up with GC logging enabled: